-Choosing the right Greek island can be a daunting task; after all, there are thousands of them (though fewer than 250 are inhabited).
+Choosing the right Greek island can be daunting; after all, thousands of them (though fewer than 250 are inhabited).
 But Corfu has been a tourist favorite for decades.

-First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener and lush, and it has a strong Italian influence.
+First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener and lush and has a strong Italian influence.

-The mountains in the northern part of Corfu will be of particular interest to hiking fans.
+The mountains in Corfu’s northern part will be particularly interesting to hiking fans.
 And after enjoying all the wonderful landscapes, spending some hours at one of the many stunning Corfu beaches is a welcome way to relax.
 Finally, if you’re looking for things to do in Corfu Town, the capital has plenty of sightseeing options.

 So don’t worry, you won’t get bored in Corfu, no matter your interests.
 If you’re still unsure of what to do in Corfu, read on for some suggestions.